llawsonwork/SalesforceConventions/NamingConventions.md

 #### Demonstrative Example

-The following are examples of email alert naming that should not be used:
+The following are examples of email alert naming that should NOT be used:

 |Attribute | Example | Reason
 |----------|:--------|-------